Waje: 2019–21: Hermanes Media and She Is

 In January 2019, Waje and Omawumi launched Hermanes Media, a media company that specializes in film and TV production, advertising, content curation, brand event activation, and creative digital marketing.

 In March 2019, Waje revealed her intentions to quit music professionally.
 She said she was considering quitting because of the lack of support for her music.

 In April 2019, Waje was featured in the Somkele Idhalama-produced movie She Is.
 She worked with Omawumi to record the movie's soundtrack.

 In December 2019, she teamed up with another Nigerian rap artist, Zoro, to release a single titled "Ngwa".
 The song is a ballad-styled song produced by Philkeyz.
 The lyrics of the song are in Igbo.
-This song followed her earlier single called "Udue" where she featured Johnny Drille, an artist from the Mavin Records.
+This song followed her earlier single called "Udue" where she featured Johnny Drille, an artist from Mavin Records.

-2022: Present: Release of her Album Waje 2.0
+2022–present: Waje 2.0

 In 2022, she released her album titled Waje 2.0, which is an 11-track album that has features from Tiwa Savage, Imi Lawz, Falz, Emmyblaq and Masterkraft.